tvpollet/beautiful-jekyll/_pages/thesis_topics.md

 ## Guardian 'blind dates' database.
 <a href="#thesis-introduction">back to top</a>

 The Guardian news paper has a returning column in its weekend edition whereby [people go on a date](https://www.theguardian.com/lifeandstyle/series/blind-date){:target="_blank"}.
+We are compiling a database on these dates.

 In this project you will contribute to the database, and then you can use the database for your project.
 It allows you to answer questions on for example, whether men or women are more 'choosy'.
 Why do some people get high ratings and others low ratings?
 Are homosexual dates more or less likely to find a match than heterosexual dates?